tordable/tordable.github.io/_posts/2023-7-16-longevity-protocol.md

 But a day or two without exercise is not a big deal.
 There is a balance between keeping a strict healthy lifestyle and enjoying a few vices here and there.

 It's not just about adding years to life, but life to years.

+If you are interested in longevity, reach out to me on [Twitter](https://twitter.com/tordable) or [LinkedIn](https://www.linkedin.com/in/jtordable/).